How to Get Rid of Stretch Marks?

 Stretch marks caused by a rapid stretch or shrinkage of our skin is also known as a stretch mark.
 Our skin is ruptured as a result of an abrupt change in collagen and elastin.
 As the skin heals, stretch marks may appear.

 This narrow band of skin does not happen to everyone.
 Changes in hormone levels may be responsible.
 You may also have a higher risk if people in your family get stretch marks.

 Symptoms of Stretch Marks

-Stretch marks vary depending on how long you have had them, what causes them, type of skin, and their location on your body.
+Stretch marks vary depending on how long you have had them, what causes them, your type of skin, and their location on your body.
 Common variations include:

 - Intended streaks or lines on the abdomen, hips, buttocks, breasts, and other parts of the body.

 - Red, black, or purple streaks on the skin

 - Bright streaks that fade to a lighter color